Advanced Features

 Handling Unused Snapshots

-cargo insta test --delete-unreferenced-snapshots
+cargo insta test --unreferenced=delete

 Workspace Root